s-ddp/100/docs/technical-spec.md

 ## API Surface (To Refine)
 - Public APIs for catalog retrieval, seat maps, availability checks, checkout, and order retrieval.
-- CRM APIs for agent actions (refund, exchange, transfer, resend), support cases, and reporting.
+- CRM APIs for agent actions (refunds when eligible; resend confirmations), support cases, and reporting.
+Exchanges and transfers are out of scope.
 - Webhooks/events for payment updates, ticket delivery, and analytics tracking.

 ## Testing & Quality